Conversion rate is percentage of users who have completed a desired action

 Tools to collect data to help you design tests

-Then there are tools you can use to collect quantitative and qualitative data, both of which you’ll need to design, carry out, and act upon tests and their results.
+Then there are product analytics tools you can use to collect quantitative and qualitative data, both of which you’ll need to design, carry out, and act upon tests and their results.

 FullStory gives you the full story of your customers’ data and test results.
 Its robust tool suite provides complete data capture, custom dashboards, session insights, and product analytics tools so you can fully understand how how to maximize your conversion rate.